Perfect reflection on the Chésery lakes in front of the Mont Blanc massif

 This trip is on a full board basis (except for nights in Chamonix).
 For your evening meals in Chamonix there is a wide range of local restaurants for you to sample.
 If you have a dietary requirement or are a vegetarian then just let us know when you book so that we can plan a suitable menu.

-The refuges provide hearty, traditional and generous meals.
+The hotels provide hearty, traditional and generous meals.
 Drinks are not included with dinner, so please make sure you have some Euros and Swiss Francs with you.
-Refuges do not generally accept card payments.
+Hotels in small villages and town may not accept card payments.

 Packed lunches will be produced by your guide and include local meats and cheeses, crusty bread and fresh seasonal vegetables.
 The lunch items will be shared between all of the group for carrying each day.
 Remember to bring your favourite snacks (cereal or energy bars, dried fruits, chocolate) with you to keep you going through the day.